 When to Try Family Therapy

 Divorce greatly influences family relationships and dynamics.
 While navigating this process can be arduous and stressful, families prioritizing healthy communication and nurturing relationships often find it easier to adapt and adjust.
+There are also divorce support groups for women, which can behelpful to talk and share similar experiences, while also receiving steps to heal.

 For families preparing for divorce, therapy can provide a stable place to talk about what’s happening with everyone and prepare for changes.
 Divorce is a challenging and emotionally overwhelming experience for families.